Practical driving experience - learner driver log book

 - Make sure you plan some night drives, preferably later in the process.

-Driving lessons with an instructor – 3-for-1
+Driving lessons with an instructor – 1 hour is worth 3 hours

-This doesn’t mean that driving lessons with an instructor are compulsory, or that you should stop having lessons once you reach the 10 hour limit, if you feel you’d benefit from more lessons.
+This doesn’t mean that driving lessons with an instructor are compulsory, or that you should stop having lessons once you reach the 10 hour limit, especially if you feel you’d benefit from more lessons.

 If you use a digital log book app, the bonus hours will be calculated by the app when you enter the instructor's details along with your practice drive information.